Jessica Ransom: Career

 After graduating from the University of Birmingham, Ransom did sketch writing and comedy.
 She appeared at the Edinburgh Festival Fringe with two pieces: "Million" and "Unsung Heroes."
-From 2009 to 2010, she appeared in various side characters in the sketch show The Armstrong and Miller Show.
-Thereafter, she appeared in the television improvisation show Fast and Loose in 2011 and that year also appeared as Morwenna Newcross, Doc Martin's medical receptionist (known for her mismatched colourful outfits) in the ITV drama Doc Martin, Ransom remaining a cast member playing that character to the present day.
+From 2009 to 2010, she appeared as various side characters in the sketch show The Armstrong and Miller Show.
+Thereafter, she appeared in the television improvisation show Fast and Loose in 2011 and that year also appeared as Morwenna Newcross, Doc Martin's medical receptionist (known for her mismatched colourful outfits) in the ITV drama Doc Martin, Ransom remaining a cast member playing that character to the series conclusion in 2022.

 In the meantime, Ransom performed in other productions.
 Ransom took the stage, including work in the 2012 revival of Posh.
 Also that year, Ransom appeared in the D.C Moore play, Straight, at the Sheffield Crucible and then at the Bush Theatre in London.
 In 2014, Ransom voiced the role of the titular character in the second season of Poppy Cat, replacing the original voice actress, Joanna Page.
-She appeared in a Sky TV advertisement with Bruce Willis where she was "totally unlimited" (the advertisement was banned in 2013 for being misleading, but has been re-released with more prominent information on the pricing) and appeared in series 4 of Horrible Histories and series 6, 7 and 8 of its 2015 revival winning the 2015 Children’s BAFTA Award for her role as Mary, Queen of Scots.
-Ransom was also a writer on The Amazing World of Gumball for seasons 3 to 6, and Elliott from Earth.
-Ransom also wrote an episode of Danger Mouse in 2017 called "Live and Let Cry."
+She appeared in a Sky TV advertisement with Bruce Willis where she was "totally unlimited" (the advertisement was banned in 2013 for being misleading, but has been re-released with more prominent information on the pricing) and appeared in series 4 of Horrible Histories and series 6, 7 and 8 of its 2015 revival winning the 2015 Children's BAFTA Award for her role as Mary, Queen of Scots.
+Ransom was also a writer on The Amazing World of Gumball (seasons 3–6) and Elliott from Earth, and wrote the season 2 Danger Mouse episode "Live and Let Cry."

+In the Spring of 2023 she toured in Home, I'm Darling by Laura Wade.